Eshetu21/earthquake-mapper/README.md

 # Earthquake Mapper

-Earthquake Mapper is an android application designed to visualize recent earthquake data from an online earthquake API.
+Earthquake Mapper is a mobile application designed to visualize recent earthquake data from an online earthquake API.
 The app allows users to explore earthquakes on a map, filter them by time, and view detailed information about each earthquake event.

 ## Screenshots